christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Leave a blank line before if statements, loops, and function declarations.

--   Leave a blank line between blocks.
+-   Leave a blank line between blocks of code.

 -   Don't pad blocks with unnecessary blank lines.